jaggzh/head-shoulders-knees-toes/README.md

 - Displays four evenly spaced sections from the file.
 - Preserves space for dividers and prompt return.

+## Future features (if ever)
+- Syntax highlighting
+- Auto-reduction of count of lines of imports/use/include lines in head
+- Make tons of money off this to support my family (translate to all languages: "this was said tongue-in-cheek"; ie. it was a joke.)

 ## Usage
 ```sh
 cat largefile.txt | htt